-The development and commercialization of SBP-101 involves a preclinical and a clinical development phase.
-We believe that we have completed our preclinical development work and we estimate that completing the Phase 1 clinical trial in pancreatic cancer will require additional funding of \$8 million to \$10 million, in addition to what we have already raised, and take an additional 12 to 18 months.
-Additional clinical trials will be subsequently required if the results of the Phase 1 pancreatic cancer trial are positive.
-We estimate the total time and cost to obtain FDA and European Union approval and bring SBP-101 to market is 4 to 6 years and up to two hundred million dollars, although this process could be accelerated and less funds would be needed if SBP-101 qualifies for Breakthrough Status.
-A breakthrough therapy designation conveys fast track program features, more intensive FDA guidance on an efficient drug development program, an organizational commitment involving senior managers of the FDA, and eligibility for rolling review and priority review by the FDA.
+The development of SBP-101 involves a preclinical and a clinical development phase.
+We believe that we have completed our preclinical development work for pancreatic cancer and are concluding our initial clinical trial in pancreatic cancer.
+We have accomplished this using the approximately \$17.0 million of capital raised through December 31, 2017.
+Additional clinical trials will be required.
+We estimate the total time and cost to obtain FDA and EU approval and bring SBP-101 to market is 6 to 7 years and up to two hundred million dollars (\$200 million), however, such time and cost estimates are subject to significant variability and subject to change depending on the results of current and future clinical trials.
+Also note that this process could be accelerated and less funds may be needed if SBP-101 qualifies for Breakthrough Status, however, we can provide no assurance that SBP-101 will qualify for Breakthrough Status.
+A breakthrough therapy designation conveys fast track program features, more intensive FDA guidance on an efficient drug development program, an organizational commitment involving senior managers at the FDA and eligibility for rolling review and priority review of an NDA submission.